CMS Grammar School, Lagos: Foundation

 The seed funding for CMS Grammar School, Lagos was made possible by James Pinson Labulo Davies who in April 1859 provided Babington Macaulay with £50 (equivalent of ₦1.34 million as of 2014) to buy books and equipment for the school.
-With the seed funding Macaulay opened CMS Grammar School on 6 June 1859,which made it the first secondary school in Nigeria.
+With the seed funding, Macaulay opened CMS Grammar School on 6th June, 1859.
+Hence, making it the first secondary school in Nigeria.
 In 1867, Davies contributed another £100 (₦2.68 million as of 2014) toward a CMS Grammar School Building Fund.
-Other contributors to the CMS Building Fund were non Saros such as Daniel Conrad Taiwo AKA Taiwo Olowo who contributed £50.
+Other contributors to the CMS Building Fund were non-Saros such as; Daniel Conrad Taiwo (AKA) Taiwo Olowo who contributed £50.
 Saro contributors also included men such as Moses Johnson, I.H.
 Willoughby, T.F.
 Cole, James George, and Charles Foresythe who contributed £40.
 The CMS Grammar School in Freetown, founded in 1848, served as a model.

 The school began with six students, all boarders in a small, single story building called the 'Cotton House' at Broad Street.

 The first pupils were destined to be clergymen.

 The curriculum included English, Logic, Greek, Arithmetic, Geometry, Geography, History, Bible Knowledge and Latin.

 The first principal of the school was the scholar and theologian Babington Macaulay, who served until his death in 1878.
 He was the father of Herbert Macaulay.

 When the British colony of Lagos was established in 1861, the colonial authorities obtained most of their African clerical and administrative staff from the school.